DerYeger/apollo/README.md

 - 🛠 **Graph Editor**: Interactive graph editor with support for touch controls
 - ✨ **Model Checking**: First-order-logic model checking in graph structures
 - 💹 **Feedback**: Three different feedback levels provide insight on model-checking results
+- ☑️ **Assignments**: Various assignments, which build an understanding for first-order logic and model checking
 - 🔒 **Import/Export**: Graphs can be saved locally as wells as exported and imported as JSON and YAML
 - 📱/💻 **Responsive**: Optimized for screens of all sizes
 - 📶 **PWA**: Apollo is installable and supports offline editing of graphs